 The Rev'd James Crockford

 James Crockford is the College’s Dean of Chapel, offering pastoral support to all in College.
 He is responsible for the life of the College’s historic Chapel, and convenes the College welfare team.
-He also teaches and researches in philosophical theology and the interrelation of theology and the arts.
+He also writes and researches in the interrelation of theology and the arts.

 James Crockford’s academic interests include:

 - Theology and music